owagner/knx2mqtt/README.md

 - knx.ip

-  IP address of the EIBnet/IP server/gateway (no default)
+  IP address of the EIBnet/IP server/gateway (no default, must be specified)

 - knx.port